johanbjurling/csvparser/README.md

-qsgeocoder
+simplecsvparser
 -------------

-This is a simple node module for converting addresses to coordinates.
+This is a very simple csv parser module.